antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **MUST**  meet the needs of their users

-Ideally all stakeholders **SHOULD** be involved in the development of an API, including data providers, API creators, relevant project mangers, significant end users and representative users.
+Ideally all stakeholders **SHOULD** be involved in the development of an API, including data providers, API creators, relevant project mangers, significant end users and representative end users.

 For simple APIs, this may not be many people and simple to organise.
 Others may require more extensive research and engagement with users, including resolving conflicts through negotiation.